henrygd/bigger-picture/readme.md

 ## Internet Explorer Support

-IE support should be possible with the right polyfills.
+IE support should be possible with a few tweaks and the right polyfills.
 If you want an ES5 script and directions for polyfilling, please open an issue.
 If there's enough support I will try to figure it out.

 ## License